CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 If all else fails, there is software Stat Transfer, https://www.stattransfer.com, which can transfer between all sorts of formats with a click, but is not free.
 Your department or organization may offer access to it.

+^#^^#^ Switching between data sets

+Here we'll discuss two ways to switch between data sets.
+Later we'll discuss the third way to work with multiple data sets, [merging][Merging Files].

-^#^^#^ Temporarily preserving and restoring data
+^#^^#^^#^ Temporarily preserving and restoring data

-Along with the [one data][one data] principal, if you wished to modify a data set temporarily, say to [remove][discarding data] some subset of your observations, it must be done destructively.
+Say you want to carry out a destructive operation on your data, temporarily.
+This could be either to close your data and load another, or to make a change to the current data.For example, say you want to [remove][discarding data] some subset of your observations.
 One workflow to use would be:

 ```
 sysuse auto